Hold down the Command and Option keys together and press the Escape (esc) key – it’s at top left of your keyboard. You’ll get the Force Quit dialogue.

 CD, DVD stuck in the drive

-Restart, and as soon as the Mac restarts, hold down the mouse button or trackpad-click.
+For older Macs that still have optical drives, and for external optical drives – restart, and as soon as the Mac restarts, hold down the mouse button or trackpad-click.
 Keep it held down, and the disc should eject.
 Once it does, you can let go.

 Disk Utility and Repair Permissions/First Aid — If your Mac slows down and things keep going wrong, this can fix 90% of problems.
 Apple placed a utility on your Mac which resets the underlying Unix file structure, which can get corrupted or bogged down by unnecessary directory code.